-Kurt Cobain: Everything you need to know about the Nirvana legend
+Kurt Cobain: Everything you should know about the late Nirvana legend

-Kurt Cobain was the hero of Generation X: here's everything you need to know about the life and times of the Nirvana frontman.
+Kurt Cobain was the icon of Generation X: here's everything you need to know about the life and times of the Nirvana frontman.

 Kurt started singing at the age of two.